 How is Productivity Measured?

-In the above widgets/reports, productivity is measured based only on which websites and applications are used.
+In the widgets/reports listed above, productivity is measured based only on which websites and applications are used.

 Each website and application has one of four possible productivity ratings:

 Setting Productivity Ratings

 Many other websites and applications are “unrated.”

-Admins and Managers (if allowed) can set productivity ratings for each unrated website or app and can change the Productivity Rating for websites and apps that already have ratings.
-Here’s how:
+Admins and managers (if allowed) can set productivity ratings for each unrated website or app and can change the Productivity Ratings for websites and apps that already have ratings.

 Setting Different Productivity Ratings for Different User Groups

-The Scope column on the Productivity Ratings page (above) shows at which level the rating is applied.
+The Scope column on the Productivity Ratings page shows the level at which the rating is applied.
 The scope can have three values:

 - Global: Applies to all companies using Time Doctor